accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **Warning:** For each criterion of the framework, an evaluation methodology is proposed.
 However, this methodology has no normative value, that is to say it is only provided as an aid in getting started with the framework, by giving an example of a possible method evaluation but there may be other evaluation methods.
 Furthermore, the content of this methodology as well as these steps cannot constitute an enforceable basis in the event of a dispute.
 Finally, it is possible that errors are not detected based on this methodology alone.
 Only the content of the criterion and the tests have normative value.

-**Note regarding [web views](glossary.md#web-views):** in applications, some screens (or all screens) are embedded web pages, also called [web views](glossary. md#web-views) or *web views*{lang=en}.
+**Note regarding [web views](glossary.md#web-views):** in applications, some screens (or all screens) are embedded web pages, also called [web views](glossary. md#web-views) or web views.
 If the content of these web views is the responsibility of the application publisher, then they must comply with this standard in the same way as the other screens of the application developed in a language specific to mobile applications.
 If these web views are not under the responsibility of the publisher, their content may be waived.
 However, depending on the importance of the content to users, an alternative or means of compensation may be required.

 ### [Theme 1](#topic-1): Graphic elements {id="topic-1"}